 -

-Review the system templates using the registration term
+Review the system templates that use the registration term

 -